|Oh boy, here I go objective-article writing again!|

 The good news is that a distance 1-2 radius of a Targeting Beacon token is a fairly wide footprint when Strategic squadrons can move it around a considerable distance.
 So long as your red dice ships can gang up on anything that wanders into the mobile kill zone, the 2 dice (or less) reroll effect can help alleviate the problems you get with fickle red dice rolling blanks when you need them the most and at closer ranges can be used for other fun reroll shenanigans like fishing for accuracy icons with blue dice or sometimes even rerolling black dice as well.

 The biggest issue with Targeting Beacons is that many fleets that love red dice are keen on using wave one red objectives: Most Wanted or Advanced Gunnery (on an HMC80) are pretty common and generally effective, with the occasional Opening Salvo showing up here and there.
 The main argument against those objectives and for Targeting Beacons largely comes down to "well I already made this investment towards Strategic squadrons to lock down the objective tokens on my yellow and blue objectives and I want to be able to use them with a red objective too," given that Targeting Beacons is the only red objective with on-table objective tokens that Strategic squadrons can mess with.
-This isn't an altogether bad reason but it does mean you'll likely be playing a lot of Targeting Beacons as it generally has a weaker benefit and thus weaker synergy with Strategic than the big points payouts you can get from controlling objective tokens in the right yellow and/or blue objectives; thus your opponents are (generally correctly) going to see Targeting Beacons as the lesser of the three evils and choose it.
+This isn't an altogether bad reason but it does mean you'll likely be playing a lot of Targeting Beacons as it has a weaker benefit and thus weaker synergy with Strategic than the big points payouts you can get from controlling objective tokens with Fire Lanes and Sensor Net; thus your opponents are (correctly) going to see Targeting Beacons as the lesser of the three evils and choose it.

 What kind of enemy fleets are disadvantaged by playing Targeting Beacons?